How is your life going lately?

 There is no feeling quite like interceding on another’s behalf.
 It is a feeling that cannot be explained.
 When you pray for others, your desires don’t seem so dire.
 Although my desires for myself and my family are not wrong in any way when in alignment with God’s word, I know those desires can become idols when they become the sole thing on which I focus.

 Take the time today to just notice those around you.
-Turn on your awareness radar and just take note at how many people you know are hurting or are going through a thing.
+Turn on your awareness radar and just take note of how many people you know are hurting or are going through a thing.
 Then, just take a moment to lift them up in prayer.

 If you are awakened in the middle of the night and a person’s face comes to mind, that’s your cue to say a prayer for that person.
 Even if you don’t know what to pray, just pray however the Holy Spirit leads.